ericseppanen/python-cddl-cat/README.md

 ## `cddlcat` for Python

+This builds a python module granting access to the [`cddl-cat`] crate.

 The nightly version of rust is required.
 This is because `pyo3` requires it.

 To "install", copy `target/release/libcddlcat.so` to some place in your python `sys.path`, and rename it to `cddlcat.so`.